 The beginning of entrepreneurship is the most difficult to keep up with.
-There’s so many information to learn about that not only do you focus on being a boss, but you must also be willing to become the student at the same time.
+There’s so much information to learn that not only do you focus on being a boss, but you must also be willing to become the student at the same time.

 I will tell you firsthand from my experience, this shit ain’t easy!
 It’s also not a decision to take lightly.

 If you want to be an entrepreneur then you will have to learn to grow thick skin immediately.
 Taking things too personal will not help you grow as a boss nor will it help your brand or company get to the true level of success from it either.

 However, the beginning stages of building a business are usually the most challenging and will test all your limits.
 So, I will share my three biggest challenges that I’m currently struggling with as a starting entrepreneur.

 1. Building Start-Up Funds

 When you’re building or growing a business, it’s no secret that you must invest in your own company.

 For me, that includes sourcing fabric materials, registering a domain name, creating a website, registering the business structure (sole proprietor, LLC, partnership, etc.), trademarking the brand name, packaging, logo design, production, promotional products, garment manufacturers, and more.
 The list is never-ending and you need money to make all these things come together.

 Sometimes, you will also make the decision to use some of that money towards a business course, workshop/seminars or mastermind group, especially if you really believe that you can learn from highly successful like-minded people that can help guide or direct you to where you want to go.

 For me, building a start-up fund is currently difficult because I’m more concerned with getting rid of at least 90 percent of my debt by the end of this year and then rebuilding that money back into my personal savings.
 It sounds like a logical plan but doing this would take longer for me to get my line produced and I don’t want to hold up my first collection process.